Table of Contents

 {

-// Assembly is available, and it remains accessible until the session stops or becomes corrupted
+// Assembly is available.
+After this point, Assembly remains accessible until the session stops or becomes invalid.

 }